A DISCUSSION OF

 WOULD YOU CONSIDER THIS THE SECOND SINGLE COPY ALBUM EVER TO BE SOLD, CONSIDERING JEAN MICHEL JARRE’S “MUSIQUE POUR SUPERMARCHE” DID THE SAME IN 1983?

-CILVARINGZ - On all honesty I had never heard of this album until recently.
+CILVARINGZ - In all honesty I had never heard of this album until recently.
 It bares a definite similarity in that both its creators wanted a single copy pressed.
 But the motivation behind the concept and its intended message are completely different.

 RZA - Additionally I would say that Jean Michel Jarre not only allowed it to be played on the radio and be shared with the masses, he actually encouraged it.
 That’s the opposite of Once Upon A Time In Shaolin which carries a condition with it barring it from release for 88 years.